quantitative-technologies/transformer-high-level-keras-api/README.md

 BLEU = 17.04 70.0/36.8/11.1/2.9 (BP = 1.000 ratio = 1.000 hyp_len = 20 ref_len = 20)
 ```

-The training output shows that the best validation loss occured at epoch 16.
+The training output shows that the best validation loss occurred at epoch 16.
 The `--checkpoint` (or `-c`) flag can be used to select this checkpoint:

 ```bash